mayurpohane17/OpenLANE-Sky130/README.md

 ![](Images/day4_1.PNG)

-Grids according to the track defination are reflected in the below image.To display grid use `grid 0.46um 0.34um 0.23um 0.17um`.
+Grids according to the track defination are reflected in the below image.To display grid use `% grid 0.46um 0.34um 0.23um 0.17um`.
 These values are taken from the track file.

 ![](Images/day4_2.PNG)